yamitc/nextjsbasicapp/solution.md

 ## 📌 Prerequisites

-Before running the pipeline, ensure you have:
+Before running the pipeline, there should be:

 - An Azure subscription
-- Azure CLI installed or access to Azure Cloud Shell
+- Azure CLI installed or access to [Azure Cloud Shell](https://shell.azure.com)
 - A GitHub repository with the necessary secrets configured

 To securely deploy to Azure from GitHub Actions, the following secrets are configured in the repository under
 **Settings → Secrets and variables → Actions**:

 - **`AZURE_CREDENTIALS`**
-  A JSON object containing credentials for a service principal with access to Azure subscription.
+  A JSON object containing credentials for a service principal with access to the Azure subscription.
   Used by the `azure/login@v1` action to authenticate to Azure.
   It includes:
   - `clientId`